the-hypermedia-project/charter/hypermedia-elements.md

 These different types of transitions can be broken down into [Aspects](http://www.slideshare.net/rnewton/amundsen-costbenefitshypermedia/80) and [H-Factors](http://amundsen.com/hypermedia/hfactor/).
 This document will primarily look at three different kinds of transitions:

-1. Link Transitions
+1. Safe Transitions
-2. Action Transitions
+2. Unsafe Transitions
-3. Link and Action Templates
+3. Templated Transitions

 A transition MUST have a relation type, which defines how the transition relates to current state.
 A transition MAY also have the following.